NatLibFi/Annif/README.md

 The code in this repository is licensed under Apache License 2.0, except for the dependencies included under `annif/static/css` and `annif/static/js`, which have their own licenses.
 See the file headers for details.
+Using the optional Yake backend may change the licence of Annif to GPLv3, because [YAKE](https://github.com/LIAAD/yake) is licensed under GPLv3.